b10071007/Classification_Pytorch/README.md

 # Classification_Pytorch
-Classification on cifar-10 or any other dataset on Pytorch
+Classification on cifar-10 or any other dataset with Pytorch

 ### Supported Architectures
 - VGG